w3c/did-extensions/tooling/spec-review-checklist.md

 The reviewer must judge **only what is present in the fetched specification text** plus the submitted JSON entry.
 It must not assume a section exists because the method is well-known.
-When the specification could not be fetched, every spec-dependent item is `warn` (never `fail`) so that a transient fetch failure does not wrongly block a submission.
+If the specification cannot be fetched at all, it cannot be reviewed: this is a hard failure of M1 and the overall verdict is FAIL (see M1).
+The automated tooling detects an unreachable specification and fails the review directly, without asking the model to guess.

 The overall verdict is **FAIL** if any MUST item is `fail`; otherwise **PASS** (warnings are surfaced but do not fail the review).